 Finally, it dawned on me, that the main problem was food being cold, really cold especially with this exceptionally cold winter.
 I usually prepare cold sandwiches but they complain about them getting soggy.
 I prepare warmer type of foods and save the lunch boxes in insulated bags.
 They get cold nonetheless.
 Their lunch break is only 20 minutes, which is not enough to eat properly either.

 I decided to try out insulated food containers.
-I got two small (Thermos Foogo Leak-Proof Stainless Steel Food Jar, 10 Ounce), two big (LunchBots Thermal 16-ounce Stainless Steel Insulated Food Container, Dark Blue) stainless steel insulated containers.
+I got two small (Thermos Funtainer, 10 Ounce Food Jar ), two big (LunchBots Thermal 16-ounce Stainless Steel Insulated Food Container) stainless steel insulated containers.
 I read the reviews for different brands as well as different shapes and sizes.
 These two seemed the most favored options.
 I’ve been packing hot lunches, mostly leftovers from the night before and the results are pleasingly satisfying.
 Results: